 Many common legal documents must be notarized or witnessed to be legally binding.
-For example, mortgage documents and financial powers of attorney must be notarized.
+For example, mortgage documents and financial powers of attorney (POAs) must be notarized.
 Wills, on the other hand, require witnesses, as do the advance health care directives of many states.
 But how can you make a valid legal document in the time of the coronavirus pandemic?

 To have a document notarized, you must physically appear before the notary public.
 You don't always have to sign the document in front of the notary, but at the very least the notary must see you as you prove and acknowledge that you are the signer.
 In these times, states are reconsidering what it means to "physically appear," frequently allowing notaries to do their work online.

 Even before the COVID-19 pandemic, some states passed laws and issued regulations allowing remote online notarization (RON) so that notaries could acknowledge documents without in-person meetings.
 Early adopters included Florida, Kentucky, Michigan, Minnesota, Montana, Nevada, Ohio, Tennessee, Texas, Utah, Virginia, Washington, and Wisconsin.
+During the coronavirus crisis, the vast majority of remaining states either temporarily authorized remote online notarization (but these emergency measures may have expired) or fast-tracked laws that permanently permit remote online notarization.

 If you must have a legal or financial document notarized and online notarization isn't available to you, see the next section of this article.